bgoncharov/SwiftyCompanion/README.md

 I spent about 6 days for this project.
 Actyaly it was one of my first IOS apllications.
 `SwiftyCompanion` have 2 Views: first View uses for login input and second View shows student information.
 Second View uses `ScrollView` and two `TableViews` to display student skills and finished projects.
 Also at this project I used three Pods: [Alamofire](https://github.com/Alamofire/Alamofire), [Locksmith](https://github.com/Alamofire/Alamofire), [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).

+Alamofire handles HTTPS request.
+SwiftyJSON helps to deal with JSON data recieved from the server.
+Locksmith pod works with tokens, and there is no need to create a token for each query

 ## Installation

 ```bash